 DECEMBER 3: Astoria Theatre, London

-The Christmas tour – dubbed Onboard The Nutty Express – begins in London, with The Bees as the support act.
+The Transport From London Tour begins in London, with The Bees as the support act.
 The setlist features several of the new songs that the band have been working on, including Bingo, Let’s Go, Sugar & Spice and Forever Young.
 At the start of the gig, the band carry a giant Christmas parcel onstage, which bursts open during the One Step Beyond countdown to reveal Lee wearing a small policeman’s helmet.
 Prince Buster is again a star guest during the encore, singing Madness and remaining on stage for Night Boat To Cairo.

 One Step Beyond / Embarrassment / The Prince / NW5 / My Girl / Tomorrow’s (Just Another Day) / Bingo / The Sun And The Rain / Return Of The Los Palmas 7 / Let’s Go / Shut Up / Chase The Devil / Bed And Breakfast Man / Sugar & Spice / Grey Day / Lovestruck / Forever Young / House Of Fun / Wings Of A Dove / Baggy Trousers / Our House / It Must Be Love / ENCORE 1: Madness / Night Boat To Cairo / ENCORE 2: Papa’s Got A Brand New Pigbag